membraneframework/membrane_tutorials/rtmp_to_hls/02_SystemArchitecture.md

 - RTMP Source Bin
 - HLS Sink Bin

-Each of these bins consists of some subunits, responsible for completing an atomic multimedia processing task - i.e. parsing or payloading the incoming stream.
+Each of these bins consists of some subunits (in Membrane we refer to them as _elements_), responsible for completing an atomic multimedia processing task - i.e. parsing or payloading the incoming stream.

 Let's take a quick walk through the whole processing line and describe more specifically what its given parts are meant to do.